 Entity Extraction: How It Works

-To get the most insight from such data, entity extraction is fast becoming one of the most powerful forms of text analytics used today.
-Of course, not all entity extraction tools are created equally.
+To get the most insight from unstructured data, entity extraction is an ideal choice of technologies, which is why it is fast becoming one of the most powerful forms of text analytics used today.

 What to Look for in Entity Extraction Tools

 Now what makes a superior extraction product so it can meet the challenges posed by unprecedented quantities of unstructured data?
 Here are some important qualities to pay attention to:

 - Broad Out-of-Box Entity Ontology.
 To be useful, an Entity Extraction product should offer a broad ontology of entities that it extracts out-of-the-box.
 Some entity extraction tools extract only a handful of entity types, such as people, organizations, and places.
 In reality, users find that they would like a more refined entity ontology that distinguishes, for example, companies from governmental organizations, or countries from cities.
 Users are also interested in additional entity types, such as addresses, products, phone numbers, email addresses, and so on.